 - It can cost 300 pounds more a year to insure an electric car

 - Last year 32% more electric cars were registered

 - These cars are more expensive to repair and their risk factor is unknown, making the insurance more expensive

 - Diesel cars produce more dangerous NO2 gases

 - Air pollution is responsible for an estimated 40,000 deaths in the UK every year

 - Local councils are to find solutions for problem roads in their area

 If alternative measures fail, then some councils may introduce diesel taxes on vehicles that are using problem roads.
 They feel that this will be the only way to effectively reduce emissions in a short space of time.
 Many diesel vehicle drivers are expressing outrage at the announcement of these plans as they were encouraged to purchase diesel vehicles during the Labour government’s term in 2001.
-Plans for a scrappage scheme for diesel vehicles and grants to refit engines with filters are due to be discussed further in the autumn.
+Plans for a scrappage scheme for diesel vehicles and grants to refit engines with filters are due to be discussed during 2021.